Some states have workers’ compensation state funds that provide insurance for employee injuries and illnesses and protections for business owners.

 A monopolistic state insurance fund refers to states that require employers to buy workers’ compensation insurance only through a state insurance fund.
 If you own a small business or have employees in that state, you don’t have the option to purchase a policy from a private insurer.

-North Dakota, Ohio, Washington, and Wyoming require that all workers’ comp policies be purchased through a state fund.
 In limited cases, businesses in Ohio and Washington can self-insure through an authorized arrangement.

 States with a competitive state fund allow the option to purchase a policy from the state or from a private carrier.
 In other words, state and private insurance organizations compete for your business.